 |Key Skills||Critical thinking, complex problem solving, scientific method, mathematics, active learning, computers, and writing|

 |Salary||$74,720 per year (2015 median for all biological scientists)|

 Sources: U.S. Bureau of Labor Statistics, University of Colorado, Job postings (July 2012), O*Net OnLine.

 How do you get started on the path to become an evolutionary biologist?

 Step 1: Earn a Bachelor's Degree

 Because a degree in evolution usually provides students with a broad array of biological science courses, graduates may be qualified for entry-level jobs as wildlife biologists or zookeepers.
-Some programs may even qualify as pre-health if the student chooses to complete courses that are required prerequisites for graduate programs in medicine.
+Some programs may even qualify as pre-med if the student chooses to complete courses that are required prerequisites for graduate programs in medicine.

 The field of evolutionary biology has many different career routes.
-Some in the field choose to go on to graduate school immediately after graduating with a bachelor's degree, while others choose to enter the workforce for a time and possibly stay there permanently without pursuing further education.
+Some in the field choose to go on to graduate school immediately after completing a bachelor's degree, while others choose to enter the workforce for a time and possibly stay there permanently without pursuing further education.
 Some positions that require only a bachelor's degree may offer raises in pay and position after working with the employer for a time and gaining more experience.
 Other positions that involve research may have a limit to how high a person can go without a graduate degree.